 - The representation of the audit committee of the board of directors of a technology company in conducting an internal investigation in connection of the company's restatement of its financials.

-- The representation of a former senior partner at an international law firm in a high profile securities fraud trial in the Southern District of New York, SEC proceedings and related civil lawsuits.
+- The representation of a former senior partner at an international law firm in high profile securities fraud trials in the Southern District of New York, SEC proceedings and related civil lawsuits.

 - The representation of a senior officer of a major stock exchange in an SEC investigation of the exchange's compliance function.